RancidoPS3ita/FreeFlash_Fw_3.55/README.md

 Kudos
 -----

-Jaicrab, ps3mrenigma for their work in "Alejandro" and  Flukes1 for lv1dumper
+Jaicrab, ps3mrenigma for their work in "Alejandro" and  Flukes1 for his lv1dumper